Dream Daddy - Review

 What I Played

-• A couple extra mini-games and mini-interactions that operate outside the main story
+A couple of extra mini-games and mini-interactions that operate outside the main story

 Pros